'We are not afraid': Young partygoers defy coronavirus rules for Berlin nightlife | DW | 21.08.2020

 "We are healthy, young people."

-And what do they think about a possible second wave of infections, caused in part by people partying too much?
+What about the possibility of a second wave of infections, caused in part by people partying too much?

 "In my opinion that's unfounded," one of them says.
 A friend jumps in: It's "pure speculation."